ishu-yash/assessment-flow-md-file/LevelOps: Templates Flow.md

 	    - On clicking any cell user is navigated to [http://localhost:3000/#/admin/templates/assessment-templates/edit?questionnaire={id}](http://localhost:3000/#/admin/templates/assessment-templates/edit).
 Here **id** is the id of clicked assessment template.
 	    - On the current open page, user can edit the template by adding more sections to it.
 Each section can have any number of questions.

-         - Once, user has added all the sections, user can save the assessment template by clicking **Save** button which navigates the user back to [http://localhost:3000/#/admin/templates/assessment-templates](http://localhost:3000/#/admin/templates/assessment-templates) or can edit assessment settings by clicking **Settings** button  which opens **Assessment Template Settings** modal .
-This modal allows user to set **Name** of assessment template, select **Knowledge Base** from the knowledge base list, select **Tags** from tags list and toggle **Risk Scoring Enabled**.
-On clicking **Ok** button new settings are added.
+         - Once, user has added all the sections, user can save the assessment template by clicking **Save** button which navigates the user back to [http://localhost:3000/#/admin/templates/assessment-templates](http://localhost:3000/#/admin/templates/assessment-templates) .
+         - User can edit assessment settings by clicking **Settings** button  which opens **Assessment Template Settings** modal .
+This modal allows user to set  basic information about the template like **Name**, **Knowledge Base**, **Tags**  etc.
+         On clicking **Ok** button new settings are applied.
 User can also export the selected assessment template by clicking on **Export** button.
      - **Updated on :** This column gives date of last updation.
      - **Tags :** This column gives info about tags added to the assessment.
      - **Actions :** This column is provided with actions namely **Clone**, **Export** and **Delete** the assessment template.